CPR

 Rescue Breathing CPR Skills Heart Attack & Stroke Choking (conscious/unconscious)

-Emergency First Aid
+Emergency First Aid – First Aid Basic (CSA Z1210:17)

-The First Aid Courses offered:
+First Aid Courses offered:

-• Standard First Aid Recertification (8Hrs.)
+• Standard/Intermediate First Aid Recertification (8Hrs.)

-• Emergency First Aid Initial Program (8Hrs.)
+• Emergency/Basic First Aid Initial Program (8Hrs.)

 Defibrillation